sumotoy/TFT_ILI9163C/README.md

 	choose one of the two freely since are both fully compatible.
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 	Special Thanks:

 	Thanks Adafruit for his Adafruit_GFX!
 	Thanks to Paul Stoffregen for his beautiful Teensy3 and DMA SPI.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 	Version:

 	0.1a1: First release, compile correctly.
 Altrough not fully working!
+	0.1a3: Some bugfix, still some addressing problems, partial rotation solved.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 	BugList of the current version: